-Name and Principal Occupation Age Director Since where he originated and executed middle market M&A transactions.
+Name and Principal Occupation Age Director Since executed middle market M&A transactions.
 Prior to McColl Partners, Mr. Griffin worked in the M&A and corporate finance divisions of Lazard Ltd, JPMorgan, and Bank of America in New York, Chicago, and Charlotte.
 Mr. Griffin's investment banking experience consists primarily of executing and originating mergers and acquisitions and corporate finance transactions.
 We believe Mr. Griffin is qualified to serve on our Board because of his extensive finance and valuation experience, his various executive roles within the healthcare industry, and his substantive background in working with middle market companies in an M&A and advisory capacity.
-John E. Jackson 63 2013 Mr. Jackson serves as the President and Chief Executive Officer of CSI Compressoc LP (Nasdaq: CCLP) ("CSI Compresseo"), a provider of compression services and equipment for natural gas and oil production, gathering, transportation, processing and storage.
-Mr. Jackson previously served as the President and Chief Executive Officer of Spartan Energy Partners, which acquired the general partner of CSI Compressco in January 2021 before becoming a subsidiary of CSI Compressco through a restructuring transaction in November 2021.
+John E. Jackson 63 2013 Mr. Jackson serves as the President and Chief Executive Officer of CSI Compressoo LP (Nasdaq: CCLP) ("CSI Compresseo"), a provider of compression services and equipment for natural gas and oil production, gathering, transportation, processing and storage.
+Mr. Jackson previously served as the President and Chief Executive Officer of Spartan Energy Partners, which acquired the general partner of CSI Compresseo in January 2021 before becoming a subsidiary of CSI Compresseo through a restructuring transaction in November 2021.
 He has also been a director of Seitel, Inc., a privately owned provider of onshore seismic data to the oil and gas industry in North America, since August 2007.
 He previously served as a director of Basic Energy Services, Inc. (NYSE: BAS), a provider of well-site services in the United States to oil and natural gas drilling and producing companies, from December 2016 until December 2021, and was a member of the compensation committee and the chair of the audit committee of Basic Energy Services, Inc. He previously served as a director of CNX Midstream Partners, LP, formerly known as CONE Midstream Partners, LP (NYSE: CNXM, formerly CNNX), a master limited partnership that owns and operates natural gas gathering and other midstream energy assets in the Marcellus Shale in Pennsylvania and West Virginia, from January 2015 until its sale in September 2020, and was a member of its audit committee during that time.
 Mr. Jackson was Chairman, Chief Executive Officer and President of Price Gregory Services, Inc., a pipeline-related infrastructure service provider in North America, from February 2008 until its sale in October of 2009.
 He served as a director of Hanover Compressor Company ("Hanover"), now known as Externan Corporation (NYSE: EXTN) and Archrock, Inc. (NYSE: AROC), from July 2004 until May 2010.
-Mr. Jackson also served as Hanover's President and Chief Executive Officer from October 2004 to August 2007 and as Chief Financial Officer from January 2002 to October 2004.
-He also serves on the
+Mr. Jackson also serve as Hanover's President and Chief Executive Officer from October 2004.
+He also serves on the board of several non-profit organizations.
+We believe Mr. Jackson's qualification Brian E. Lane 64 2015